Import Relational Data

 1. A Data Model that has relationships

-This guide uses the Data Model that was created in the guides on creating a Type and on adding a related Type.
-By following the steps in these guides you will create a Type to host the people as well as the letters in this dataset.
-The relationships between the letters and the people are stored in each Object of a letter in the Type 'Letter'.
+This guide uses the Data Model that was created in the guides on creating an Object Type and on adding a related Object Type.
+By following the steps in these guides you will create a model that can host the people as well as the letters in this dataset.
+The relationships between the letters and the people are stored in each Object of a letter.
 To be able to store these relationships, a relational Object Description has to be present there.
-This relational Object Description should be linked to the Type 'Person'.
+This relational Object Description should be linked to the Object Type 'Person'.

 2. Data in your nodegoat environment

 This guide uses the data imported in the guide on adding and running an Import Template.
 This data includes all the people who have sent and received the letters mentioned above.
 For the locations of the letters we make use of the shared Object Type 'City'.
 More information on the shared Object Type 'City' can be found in the guide 'Create your first Project'.